Boundaries and Transportation

 On a regular basis, students are not allowed to be dropped off at a stop other than their designated stop unless an emergency exists (i.e. Death in the family, parents out of town, no one home to meet child).

-Because notes are not accepted by drivers, please complete a Special Request for Transportation Change form (link to form).
+Because notes are not accepted by drivers, please complete a Special Request for Transportation Change form.
 Once this information is completed, approval or disapproval will be noted, and the parent will be informed.
 The bus company will then contact the correct bus driver(s) and the school.

 How do I report a transportation concern?